 The built-in GPS allows marking and navigation to waypoints, showing the boat’s speed.
 The Garmin Striker Plus 4cv measures 3.9 x 1.8 x 6.9 inches and weighs 11.2 ounces.

-Conclusion: The Garmin Striker Plus 4cv has a rugged design which is perfect for any type of fishing environment.
+Conclusion: The Garmin Striker Plus 4cv has a rugged design that is perfect for any type of fishing environment.
 It’s easy to use that also gives accurate display readings.

 – Multiple mounting options